Malav5372/AIGame/SuperMarioPPO/README.md

 ### Introduction

-Through the implementation of Proximal Policy Optimization (PPO) and A3C respectively, I transformed Mario into an AI-driven gaming sensation, conquering levels with precision.
-This win underscores my commitment and ingenuity in machine learning, spotlighting the remarkable capabilities of AI within the gaming world.
+Implemented with Proximal Policy Optimization (PPO), my Python source code showcases the application of AI in mastering Super Mario Bros.
+The focus lies on training an agent through the PPO algorithm as detailed in the Proximal Policy Optimization Algorithms paper.
+The agent's performance is notable, successfully completing 31 out of 32 levels, exceeding initial expectations.
+This achievement highlights the efficacy of AI in gaming scenarios.

+### Refer
-Here is my python source code for training an agent to play super mario bros.
-By using Proximal Policy Optimization (PPO) algorithm introduced in the paper **Proximal Policy Optimization Algorithms** [paper](https://arxiv.org/abs/1707.06347).
+Proximal Policy Optimization (PPO) algorithm introduced in the paper **Proximal Policy Optimization Algorithms** [paper](https://arxiv.org/abs/1707.06347).

-Talking about performance, my PPO-trained agent could complete 31/32 levels, which is much better than what I expected at the beginning.

-For your information, PPO is the algorithm proposed by OpenAI and used for training OpenAI Five, which is the first AI to beat the world champions in an esports game.
-Specifically, The OpenAI Five dispatched a team of casters and ex-pros with MMR rankings in the 99.95th percentile of Dota 2 players in August 2018.

 ## PPO in SuperMarioBros in action :